Skip to Main Content

 What to Expect from the Format

-A brasserie visit on Old Compton Street works leading when approached without a tasting-menu mindset.
+A brasserie visit on Old Compton Street works well when approached without a tasting-menu mindset.
 The meal is structured by your choices rather than the kitchen's sequence.
-Arriving with a clear sense of what you want, whether that is a single course and a glass of wine or a full table spread across two hours, will determine how the experience lands.
+Arriving with a clear sense of what you want, whether that is a single course and a glass of wine or a full table spread across an evening, will determine how the experience lands.
 The room's energy at peak service, typically Friday and Saturday evenings when the street is at its most active, will be noticeably different from a weekday lunch, when Soho's daytime workers and creative-industry regulars give the room a more settled tempo.

 Planning Your Visit

-The address at 36–38 Old Compton St places the brasserie within walking distance of Leicester Square and Tottenham Court Road stations, making it direct to reach from most central London locations.
 Old Compton Street itself is pedestrian-friendly and navigable on foot from much of Soho and Covent Garden.

 VenueFormatPrice TierBooking Lead Time